 The Department of Mathematics is housed within the world-class University of York, and combines leading mathematical and interdisciplinary research with high quality undergraduate and postgraduate teaching.
-In the 2014 Research Excellence Framework (REF), 80% of research activity in the Department was rated as internationally excellent.
+In the 2014 Research Excellence Framework (REF), 80 per cent of research activity in the Department was rated as internationally excellent.

 We are dedicated to the development of researchers and their careers, with the University supporting the Concordat to Support the Career Development of Researchers (an agreement between funders and employers of research staff to improve the employment and support for researchers and research careers in UK higher education).
 The University of York values the diversity of its members and is committed to the creation of a positive environment which is fair, welcoming and inclusive and where everyone is treated with dignity and respect.
 We encourage interest from people with a variety of backgrounds and experience; for example, people from sections of the community that are currently underrepresented in the Department, those with commitments that would benefit from flexible working, and people wishing to return to research after a career break.

 The Department currently comprises approximately 60 academic and research staff and 130 graduate students (including PhD and MSc).
 Our principal areas of research are: Algebra; Number Theory; Geometry and Analysis; Mathematical Finance and Stochastic Analysis; Mathematical Physics and Quantum Information; Mathematical Biology and Chemistry; and Statistics and Probability.